Antymon/ppo_cpp/README.md

 How was it tested so far?
 --------
-Single-threaded version with both hexapod environments was run in many instances on a High Performance Computing cluster for a grand total of 50 000 to 100 000 CPU hours yielding believable results.
+Both hexapod environments were run in many instances on a High Performance Computing cluster for a grand total of 100 000 CPU hours yielding believable results.

 How can I use it for my work?
 --------